RARgames/4gaBoardsDocs/docs/shortcuts.md

 sidebar_label: 'Useful Shortcuts'
 ---

-# Useful key combinations
+# Useful Shortcuts

 This page presents shortcuts that helps you use 4ga Boards more effectively.

 `Ctrl` + `Enter`

 Use it to quickly save text changes, e.g. while editing description, comments or adding a task.
 If you use it while creating a new card it will automatically open card view.

 `Shift` + `Scroll`